 The myth of the lone genius is pervasive.
 It obscures the way that any interesting work actually gets done through collaboration and teamwork.

-The television advertisement celebrated the so-called “crazy ones” and featured people like Albert Einstein, Amelia Earhart, Pablo Picasso and Mahatma Gandhi.
-The voice over is a powerful piece of marketing:1
+In 1997 Apple leaned into this stereotype when they launched their new slogan: Think Different.1 The television advertisement featured personalities like Albert Einstein, Amelia Earhart, Pablo Picasso and Mahatma Gandhi.
+The voice over crescendos:

 Here’s to the crazy ones.